TimZaman/dotaservice/README.md

 >>> dota2     1061 tzaman  215u  IPv4 0x84b2d9c103958a77      0t0  TCP *:12120 (LISTEN)
 ```

-DOTA comes with TensorFlow libs, primarily used for dota plus features:
+DOTA comes with TensorFlow libs (on ubuntu gives `failed to dlopen libtensorflow.so error=libtensorflow.so: cannot open shared object file: No such file or directory`), primarily used for dota plus features:

 ```sh
 $ cat Steam/steamapps/common/dota\ 2\ beta/game/dota/bin/linuxsteamrt64/libserver.so | grep -a tensorflow